 I use my work to be a vehicle with which to make connections and encourage understanding.
 I create to express the depth of my personal experience without finding myself completely tangled words, talking in circles, often leading to miscommunication.

-In this way, I endeavor to demonstrate that although women and landscapes are typically seen as being purely objects of beauty, there is a complexity women possess by being both captivating and also human.
-This mirrors my own struggle as a female to meet the standards of beauty set for me by society, but also to assert my worth through qualities that are often overlooked: my humanity, my depth of emotion, and my intelligence.
+In this way, I endeavor to demonstrate that although women have historically been seen as purely objects of beauty, there is a complexity women possess by being simply human and also veiled in various layers of vulnerability, purposefully or inadvertently disguising their inner strength.
+This concept broadly symbolizes my own struggle as a person, to demand my worth through qualities that are often overlooked: my humanity, my depth of emotion, my experience, and my intelligence.

-The methods I employ to communicate this struggle typically fall within watercolor and pen drawings, or oil on canvas.
-In both cases I create multiple thin layers to gradually build up the work and create dimensionality.
+The methods I employ to communicate this typically fall within watercolor and pen drawings, or oil on canvas.

 This is my footer.
 You are reading my footer.
 It's a nice footer.